 Different designs for sailor suits appeared in the 1880s-90s.
 Many differed substantially from the classic suit.

-Wenotice button-on sailor suits done in a range of styles.
+We notice button-on sailor suits done in a range of styles.
 They seem to have been most commoin in the inter-war era.
 We notice them both in Europe and America.
 They were done in both play and dressy styles.
-After World war I the play styles became less common.
-We do note button-on styles in dressy outfits, often sol in fassionable botiques.
+The suit the boy here is wearing is a good example (figure 1).
+After World War I the play styles became less common.
+We do note button-on styles in dressy outfits, often solx in fassionable botiques.

 Sailor Suit Country Related Pages: